yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/tablerow-delete.md

 ## Response

-If successful, this method returns `200 OK` response code.
+If successful, this method returns `204 No Content` response code.
 It does not return anything in the response body.

 ## Example
 Here is an example of how to call this API.